 - find the location of an undescended testicle

 Ultrasound echoes can provide real-time still or moving images.
-Data from moving images is useful in examining blood flow to and from the testicles.
+Data from moving images is useful in examining blood flow to and from your testicles.

-Each testicle is connected to the rest of your body by a spermatic cord, which contains an artery and a vein.
+Each testicle connects to the rest of your body by a spermatic cord.
+This tube contains an artery and a vein.
 The tube also includes the vas deferens, which carries sperm from the testicles to the urethra.
-Studies of the testicular blood flow can reveal constrictions or obstructions that may be interfering with the flow of semen and hindering fertility.
+Your doctor can study blood flow in your testicles to find narrowing or blockages interfering with the flow of semen and hindering fertility.

-Typically, there is no special preparation necessary for a testicle ultrasound.
-There is no need for dietary restrictions, fasting, or a full bladder prior to the exam.
+Typically, there’s no special preparation necessary for a testicular ultrasound.
+There’s no need for dietary restrictions, fasting, or a full bladder before the exam.

-You should tell your physician about any prescription or over-the-counter medications you are taking.
-Discuss how they should be used before and during the test.
-There rarely is a need to interrupt or discontinue medication prior to a testicle ultrasound.
+Speak with your doctor about any prescription or over-the-counter medications you take.
+There rarely is a need to interrupt or discontinue medication before a testicular ultrasound.

-A testicle ultrasound usually is administered as an outpatient procedure in the radiology department of a hospital or at your physician’s office.
+A testicular ultrasound is usually an outpatient procedure performed in the radiology department of a hospital or at your doctor’s office.

-Typically, a testicle ultrasound takes about 30 minutes.
-It is administered by an ultrasound technician or radiologist and involves the following steps:
+Typically, a testicular ultrasound takes about 20 to 30 minutes.
+It involves the following steps.

-You may be asked to change into a hospital gown.
-Sedatives, anesthesia, or topical numbing agents are not typically administered.
+You may need to change into a hospital gown.
+You won’t typically receive sedatives, anesthesia, or topical numbing agents.

 The technician will apply a warm, water-based gel to your testicles.
 This gel will allow the transducer to glide over your body.
 It also facilitates the conduction of the sound waves.

-The transducer is glided around the scrotum, moving back and forth.
+The technician will glide the transducer around your scrotum, moving back and forth.
 You may feel pressure as the technician pushes it firmly against your body.
-You may feel discomfort if pressure is being applied to an area where an abnormality has caused tenderness.
+You may feel discomfort if there’s pressure on an area where you have tenderness due to an abnormality.

 The technician will position the transducer against your body from different angles.

-After your testicle ultrasound is completed, you will be able to resume your normal activities and diet.
+After your testicular ultrasound, you can resume your normal activities and diet.
 No recovery time is necessary.

-The images obtained during your testicle ultrasound will be observed and analyzed by a radiologist.
-A report detailing the results of the test will be sent to your physician.
+A radiologist will analyze the images obtained during your testicular ultrasound.
+They’ll then send a report detailing the results of the test to your doctor.

-If there are abnormal findings in your testicle ultrasound, they may indicate:
+If there are abnormal findings on your testicular ultrasound, they may indicate:

 - a benign cyst

-- hydrocele: a benign collection of fluid around the testicle
+- a hydrocele, which is a benign collection of fluid around your testicle

-- spermatocele: a fluid-filled cyst that develops on the ducts of the testicles
+- a spermatocele, which is a fluid-filled cyst on the ducts of your testicle

-- varicocele: enlarged veins in the spermatic cord of the testicle
+- a varicocele, which is an enlarged vein in the spermatic cord of your testicle

 Published By: Healthline Networks, Inc.